younhyungchae/Landuse_Ratio/README.md

 `python evaluate.py --model-path [MODEL_PATH] --image-path [IMAGE_PATH] --output-path [OUTPUT_PATH] --type cls`

 The code will automatically detects images not processed.
 (Does not perform redundant estimation.)

+## Visualization
+You can use gradio to see how estimation result maps to real satellite imagery map.
+`gradio landuse_visualize.py`
+&#8251; Currently only works for HUN Agricultural but uploaded it for reference.

 ```
   @article{kuckreja2023geochat,